Geodesics and flows in a Poissonian city: Traffic flow in the Poissonian city

 \subsection{An improper anisotropic limiting line process}

-We can represent the scaling limit of the distribution of traffic flow through the centre of the Poissonian city by using an improper stationary anisotropic Poisson line process.
+We can represent the scaling limit of the distribution of traffic flow through the center of the Poissonian city by using an improper stationary anisotropic Poisson line process.

-We use the alternate coordinatization of a unit-rate stationary isotropic Poisson line process as in Figure \ref{fig:limit1}, using coordinates \(x\) of the intersection along the \(x\)-axis and \(\theta\) for line direction.
-Then the \(x\)-axis intersections form a stationary Poisson point process, while the angle density is \(\frac{1}{2}\sin\theta\) for \(0<\theta<\pi\). \begin{Figure} { The Poisson line process can be represented in terms of a Poisson process of points scattered along the \(x\)-axis, through each of which there runs a line making an angle \(\theta\in(0,\pi)\) with the \(x\)-axis, with density \(\frac{1}{2}\sin\theta\).
-Here we show this against a backdrop of the disk \(\ball(\origin,n)\). } \end{Figure}
+We use the alternate coordinatization of a unit rate stationary isotropic Poisson line process, as in Figure~\ref{fig:limit1}, using coordinate $x$ for the intersection along the $x$-axis and $\theta$ for line direction.
+The $x$-axis intersections then form a stationary Poisson point process, while the angle density is $\frac{1}{2}\sin \theta$ for $0<\theta<\pi$.